ScryptIQ-ai/azure-ai-for-researchers/README.md

 # Azure AI for Researchers

-This repository contains all the data and addtional educational resources presented in ScripIQ's guide to [Microsoft's Azure AI for Researchers]().
+This repository contains all the data and additional educational resources presented in Learn To Discover's guide to [Microsoft's Azure AI for Researchers]().
 Please download any and all of the content to work alonside our tutorials, even augmenting them for use with your data.

-For any probelms please open an issue and we'll endeavor to fix it quickly.
+For any problems please open an issue and we'll endeavor to fix it quickly.

 ## 🗂️ Repository Structure

 ```
 azure-ai-for-researchers/
 ├── README.md
-├── ai_foundry/          # Azure AI Foundry examples
 ├── ai_services/         # Azure AI Services data
 └── ml_studio/           # Azure Machine Learning Studio tutorials and data
 ```

 ## 📚 What's Included

+### AI Services (`ai_services/`)

+- Multi-Class Classification cancer dataset (`cancer_dataset`)
+- Fruitbowl Multi-Label Classification dataset (`fruitbowl_dataset`)
+- Wildlife Multi-Label Classification dataset (`wildlife_classification`)

 ### Machine Learning Studio (`ml_studio/`)

 - PyTorch Demo (`pytorch_demo.ipynb`)
 - PyTorch Azure ML Jobs (`pytorch_aml.ipynb`)

-### AI Services (`ai_services/`)
-*Coming soon*

-### AI Foundry (`ai_foundry/`)
-*Coming soon*

 ## 📖 Additional Resources